|

 which is indeed closely related to the artichoke, cynara scolymus.

-The leaves and stalks of the two plants are nearly identical.
+The leaves and stalks of the two plants are nearly identical; it's the flowers that are different.
 Artichokes

 are harvested in late autumn and again in early spring, but the cardoon